AEW Double or Nothing lineup: The updated card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 Powell’s POV: Willow Nightingale relinquished the TBS Title and pulled out of the Owen Hart Cup tournament due to a right shoulder injury.
 It was announced that a “wild card” wrestler will replace her in the tournament.
 Willow was originally scheduled to face Alex Windsor at this event, but the match was pulled in favor of the Athena vs. Shirakawa match.
 O’Reilly fought Moxley to a draw in an eliminator match on Dynamite to earn his title shot.

+Mick Foley and Renee Paquette will co-host the pre-show that starts at 6CT/&ET.
 AEW pay-per-view events are priced at $49.99 (or $39.99 via HBO Max).
-Join me for my live review of Double or Nothing.
+Join me for my live review of Double or Nothing starting with the one-hour pre-show followed by the main card at 7CT/8ET.
 Jake Barnett and I will team up for a same-night audio review that will be available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment